 Loading of the Lebanese Red Cross minivan for the distribution of ICRC hygiene kits and blankets,

-Since October 8th 2023, with the resumption of the conflict in Gaza and its spill over in Lebanon, Southern Lebanon has witnessed increased tension and cross borders hostilities between Hezbollah and Israeli Defense Forces (IDF) along the Blue Line that have not ceased to intensify over time.
-While the military operations are mostly affecting the southern areas closer to the Blue Line, the geographic scope of the attacks has expanded to reach North Bekaa Valley, Baalbek-Hermel Governorate and the capital Beirut.
+Since October 7th 2023, with the escalation of hostilities, Southern Lebanon has witnessed increased tensions and cross-border hostilities between Hezbollah and Israeli Defense Forces (IDF) that have intensified over time.
+While the military operations are mostly affecting the southern areas of Lebanon, the geographic scope of the attacks has expanded to reach North Bekaa Valley, Baalbek-Hermel Governorate and the capital Beirut.

 The situation on the ground